 Tips for your novel research process

-4. Create your characters
+4. Create your main (and minor) characters

 Your characters help tell your story, and play a huge role in guiding readers through your storyline.